The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 - Information about the mail items that found – a report that includes information about each of the mail items that was found.

-- The specific mail items that found during the search process.
+- The specific mail items found during the search process.
 We can ask to save the mail items that found for purposes such as recover the mail item, etc.

 - Put on hold – we can use the search results (the list of specific mail items) to “tell” Exchange to put these particular mail items on hold.